Convert NodeList to Array in javascript with examples

 </ul>

-forEach is an inbuilt method in NodeList introduced in all the latest browsers in 2020.
+forEach is an inbuilt method in NodeList, that supports all the latest browsers.
 Old browsers don’t have support for this method.

 To iterate in older browsers, use the following approaches.